Fig Trees for Sale UK: Buying Guide

 Fig trees can produce fruit in the UK, but outdoor crops depend heavily on warmth, variety, site and the season.

-The main outdoor crop in the UK usually comes from small fruitlets that form the previous year, survive winter, and then swell and ripen the following summer.
-RHS says figs can produce two crops in the cool UK climate, but usually only the first one ripens outdoors.
+The main outdoor crop in the UK usually comes from pea-sized fruitlets that formed at the shoot tips in late summer of the previous year, survived winter, and then swelled and ripened the following summer.
+RHS says figs generally produce two crops a year, but in the UK’s cooler climate only one usually ripens outdoors.
+Figs grown under glass all year round may successfully ripen both crops.
 [4]

 A fig is usually ready to pick when it softens and starts to hang down.
-RHS says fully ripe figs may split slightly at the stalk end.
+RHS says ripe figs may split slightly when gently squeezed or produce a droplet of sugary liquid from the eye at the base.
 [4]

 Back to top